Constitution of the International Relations Council of Northeastern University

 Section 1: President

-Section 2: Executive-Vice President for Public Affairs and Education
+1. The Executive-Vice President for Public Affairs and Education (hereafter,

 Section 3: Vice President for Events Coordination

-- The VP for Events Coordination shall coordinate communication with the Department of Political Science in regard to event planning, on behalf of Head Delegates and Secretaries-General; and
+3. The VP for Events Coordination shall coordinate communication with the Department of Political Science in regard to event planning, on behalf of Head Delegates and Secretaries-General, and

 Section 4: Vice President for Finance